 An internal management system has been set up to define the governance, roles and responsibilities, internal audit, communication and senior management review as per the adopted policy.
-Details of that management systems are readily available to all our employees and are comprised of the following main sections: Compliance culture and leadership, compliance goals, organization, risks, program, communication and monitoring and improvement.
 The assigned compliance officer on Holding level designs and supervises the overall process.
 He is supported by the business unit's compliance officers, which are responsible for implementing and enforcing these policies within our organization and further fine tuning the process with corresponding operating procedures.
 He also performs the day-to-day KYC checks.
-The Compliance Officer is assigned with the right competence and knowledge to manage the entire process and has a direct reporting line to the executive committee.
+The site compliance officer oversees the local process and conducts necessary training of the policies.
+He is not involved in the KYC approval process, which is centralized at the headquarter in Germany by the business unit's compliance officer and his team.
+The compliance officer is assigned with the right competence and knowledge to manage the entire process and has a direct reporting line to the executive committee.

-Our internal corporate auditing team also ensures through their audits, that our policies and standards are applied through-out our organization.
+Our corporate auditing team also ensures through their audits, that our policies and standards are applied through-out our organization.